 - Guy Gavriel Kay's Under Heaven is set in a fictionalized version of Tang China during the reign of Emperor Xuanzong

 - The Assassin

-- The Longest Day In Chang An
+- The Longest Day in Chang'an

 One particularly important consequence of this relatively short age of strife was that the strategic area known as the Sixteen Prefectures of Yan and Yun was ceded to the Khitan nomads in exchange for a military alliance.
 How important, you ask?
 Well, the Sixteen Prefectures contained the part of The Great Wall that stood between the Central Plain and the northern nomads.
-This area was also an important source of war horses and fine cavalry men that were instrumental in military conquest (ever wondered why the unification of Medieval China tended to go from North to South?)
-This decision screwed the Song dynasty over the next three centuries. note
+This area was also an important source of war horses and fine cavalry men that were instrumental in military conquest (ever wondered why the unification of Imperial China tended to go from North to South?) note This decision screwed the Song dynasty over the next three centuries. note

 Of the "24 Histories", two were dedicated to the Five Dynasties: the "Old History of the Five Dynasties" (旧五代史, "Jiu Wu Dai Shi") and the "New History of the Five Dynasties" (新五代史, "Xin Wu Dai Shi").